ghostycreature/Unity/README.md

 # About This Game
 So i have tried to make a complete 2D Platform game with 2 levels and one how to play level and also a start menu and a boss level with a health system and a score counter and a few animactions i hope u enjoy it !!>.!!

-# features i have in this game
+# features this game have
-- U can shoot bullets
+- You can shoot bullets
-- u can jump on the top of enemy to kill them
+- You can jump on the top of enemy to kill them
-- if u touch the enemy any other way it will take your life points away
+- if You touch the enemy any other way it will take your life points away
--  u have 3 powerups
+- You have 3 powerups :
    - first is speed : in this u will be give anyy speed between 5 to 18 and your normal speed is 8 so its a double edge sword
    - second is jump : it will increase your jump power -third is ghost: it will make u invisible to the enemys but not the traps
  * there are many traps like
          - spike trap, axe trap , wall traps , lava ball traps , firetraps